vilroi/blog/content/posts/case-of-missing-volatile.md

 Maybe I configured the timer incorrectly, or maybe it's not enabled at all.

-After checking my code and stepping through it with ```gdb```, however, I notice that it's stuck in an infinite loop, at a single address.
+After checking my code and stepping through it with ```gdb```, however, I noticed that it was stuck in an infinite loop at a single address.

 I tried disassembling the code, and saw the following:
 ```console